Toby-Dinh/javascript-projects/project-2-template/README.md

 ## Styling

 ### Style the body
-We need to style all the content to be centered and we can add a new font
+We can style all the content to be centered and we can add a new font for the text

 ```css
 body {